shubham4564/ecc-pre-sc/README.md

 ## Requirements

 - Python 3.x
-- Conda environment named `eccvenv` or an equivalent Python environment
+- Any Python environment manager such as Conda, `venv`, or virtualenv
 - Internet access to reach the Sepolia RPC endpoint
 - funded Sepolia account for deployment and transaction execution